| or Call: 250-744-4357

 Top priorities from a recent assessment of the ability to walk and bike around the community show the need to add sidewalks, trails, and bikes lanes.
 The Kimball Active Living Advisory Committee will put strategies in place for the community to benefit for years to come.

-Activate Scottsbluff-Gering-Terrytown
+Tri-Cities Scottsbluff-Gering-Terrytown

 Living an active life is a personal choice, but it’s a choice that is highly influenced by such things as community infrastructure.
 In recent surveys, both the Baby Boomer and Millennial generations showed a preference for living in communities that are comfortable for walking and biking.

 The Scottsbluff, Gering, and Terrytown city councils have each committed through resolution the formation of the Tri-City Active Living Advisory Committee.
-The committee was designed to create and improve communication links and resource sharing ? between and within citizens and government.
+The committee was designed to create and improve communication links and resource sharing between, and within, citizens and government.

 “We are excited to have a diverse committee meeting on a regular basis to provide continuous feedback on projects that will ultimately impact the public’s ability to safely walk or bike around the community,” said Annie Folck, City Planner with the City of Gering.